 From March to May this project consumed most of my time and the time of my colleage, Marcelo "Chilean Jewel" Duhalde, the magician-visualizer from Osorno, Chile, aka "Barbazoom" or "El Joya":

-Once the English ball was done, with all of us very tired, we started to work in the Arabic one!
+Once the English version was done, with all of us very tired, we started to work in the Arabic one!
 The both editors Khaled Taha and Ahmed Badawy translated in record time the whole project into Arabic.
 Ali Jani help us to check one by one all the Arabic pages with an attention to detail that you do not see every day, thank you Ali!

 Printing at last!